Benjamin2037/tidb-upgrade-precheck/doc/parameter_collection/upgrade_logic_collection_design.md

 ## 1. Introduction

-This document describes the design and implementation of the TiDB upgrade logic collection system, which is a submodule of the [TiDB Upgrade Precheck](./tidb_upgrade_precheck.md) project.
+This document describes the design and implementation of the TiDB upgrade logic collection system, which is a submodule of the [TiDB Parameter Collection](../parameter_collection_design.md) system.
 The system automatically extracts and analyzes mandatory system variable changes that occur during TiDB version upgrades to support pre-upgrade validation and risk assessment.

-For an overview of the entire upgrade precheck system, please refer to the [TiDB Upgrade Precheck Design](./tidb_upgrade_precheck.md) document.
+For an overview of the entire parameter collection system, please refer to the [Parameter Collection Design](../parameter_collection_design.md) document.

 ## 2. Purpose